 The requirements included things like gathering a user's email, password, key pet metrics, and a number of other similar factors.
 Experiential requirements included maintaining the brand tone and feel, not feeling cumbersome, and creating a memorable first-impression of the product.

-Because the team was so small, I had no one to teach me the best-practices of building a setup & on-boarding process.
+Because the team was so small, I had to jump into the foundational research solo.
 I've detailed the research behind this redesign here, on Medium.
 The research process was informed by analyzing user-research the team had done, creating a doc of synthesized findings, and mapping the key findings to the 3 parts of the problem.

 From there, I started asking "how" and "why".
 I managed to find a number of studies and examples, linked in my Medium article, that helped to lay a directional foundation for planning the redesign.

 From the research, I sketched out a first-take on a basic flow (a few screen states shown above).
 It was a starting point for iterations, and it allowed me to break free from the 3 pages of research links I had been compiling.
 This first conceptual take on the flow revealed a few opportunities to optimize individual components - such as form labels, which ended up becoming Fancy Fields, a CSS-reliant take on a multi-input float-label pattern, after a healthy dose of frontend-dev wizardry by Emmy Armintrout (on GitHub here).